International Aviation

 The remaining criteria consider the broader social and environmental implications of sustainable and lower carbon aviation fuel production (IATA, 2024b).
 ICAO-approved Sustainability Certification Schemes (SCS) are responsible for determining fuel eligibility (ICAO, 2022b).
 It remains to be seen how stringently these criteria will be applied and how compliance will be certified.

-It remains unclear how participating states will adopt and enforce CORSIA.
+• It remains unclear how member states will implement and enforce.
 Most participating countries have not formalised CORSIA in their national laws, even though ICAO provides clear guidelines under CORSIA’s Standards and Recommended Practices (SARPs) to transpose CORSIA into law.
 Missing from CORSIA’s SARPs is a well-defined penalty system for noncompliance.
-Therefore, the responsibility for penalising airlines is shifted to participating countries, which will likely result in heterogeneity in the severity and enforcement of penalties (Gualandi, 2024a).
+Therefore, the responsibility for penalising airlines is shifted to participating countries, which will likely result in heterogeneity in the severity and enforcement of penalties (Gualandi, 2024b).

 Latest publications